First Impression Is the Last Impression

 When it goes against your wishes or level of comfort by whatever your partner wants to do, is a sign of toxicity.
 For example, you can agree to the tours they have planned, either intentionally or unintentionally to dates that are not convenient for you.

 You can remain in the relationship with the thinking that your partner will also change if you change yourself and your actions.
-Sometimes you stop to spend time with friends and family, neglect your health, withdraw from your hobbies, and sacrifice your free time and want to spend it with your partner.
+Sometimes you stop spending time with friends and family, neglect your health, withdraw from your hobbies, and sacrifice your free time and want to spend it with your partner.

 Emotional abuse is not so easy to recognize while physical abuse is easy to recognize.
 It includes abusing, threatening, insulting, withholding affection, threatening, criticizing, and blaming to maintain control in the relationship.
 They refuse to take responsibility for their actions and blame you for anything that goes wrong instead.
 They refuse to accept or acknowledge your ideas and make fun of them with comments. in this way, they try to undermine your strengths and minimize your achievements.

 They can't tolerate disagreement from their partner and shout loudly when you disagree with them.
-They think it a personal attack when they hear the opposing idea from their partner.
+They think it is a personal attack when they hear the opposing idea from their partner.
 They separate you from your family and friends to make you completely dependent on them.
 And for their destructive behaviour, they make excuses that they were tired, overwhelmed, stressed.
 They put unrealistic expectations on their partners, insisting that they spend all their time with them, and also they expect to set everything aside to meet their needs.

 It is necessary to understand the difference between toxic and abusive relationships so that you can try to make changes in your life.
-If you realize the common signs of both the relationships, it will become easier for you to find that you need the treatment or not that you are receiving.
+If you realize the common signs of both relationships, it will become easier for you to find that you need the treatment or not that you are receiving.

-In many cases, the signs can be subtle and can't be understood by the people and can cause major problems in the future.
+In many cases, the signs can be subtle and can't be understood by the people, and can cause major problems in the future.
 The following are the common signs of a toxic relationship

 It is very easy to recognize the abusive relationship symptoms and in this, your partner can beat you, knock you down, and can touch you in a way that will be painful for you.